 Ed Stephenson (email@example.com)

 An adult forum, meeting since 1990, that explores the facets of religion and its intersection with society and our life of faith.
-Resources include the Bible, visiting experts, current scholarship, and personal experience.
+This Spring we continue our study of the creation of the New Testament.
 Meets in Room 310.

 Marilyn Kelsey (firstname.lastname@example.org)